saucelabs/sauce-docs/docs/performance/one-page.md

 ---
 id: one-page
-title: Collect Single URL Performance Statistics
+title: Collecting Single URL Performance Statistics
 sidebar_label: Single Page Statistics
 description: Use Sauce's custom Speedo command line to establish a performance baseline for a particular URL or to analyze performance of a previously run test.
 ---